West Side Rag

 Goller added that while countless repairs were made to the sign in recent decades, this was the first time that the business fully dismantled the sign and rehabbed it.
 Murray’s Sturgeon Shop will also be installing a “full protective seal” over the sign for the first time, to better protect the glass.

-The protective seal is the last part of the sign restoration project and was expected to be completed this week, Goller said.
+The protective seal is the last part of the sign restoration project, which will remain neon, and was expected to be completed this week, Goller said.

 “We couldn’t keep making the smaller restorations,” he said.
 “It was too expensive.
 Too labor-intensive.
 We’re keeping the colors as close as possible to the original.
 The sign’s iconic.
 We don’t want to change it.”